Bayesian Penalized Transformation Models: Structured Additive Location-Scale Regression for Arbitrary Conditional Distributions: Simulation study

 \subsection{Scaling to higher sample sizes}

-We conducted individual PTM runs on data from the bimodal mixture of Gaussians scenario with sample sizes $2\,000$, $10\,000$ and $20\,000$ on a 2021 M1 MacBook Pro with 32 GB of RAM and 10 CPUs.
-We used $1\,000$ warmup iterations, followed by $2\,000$ posterior iterations in four parallel chains, totaling $8\,000$ posterior iterations, which were then thinned by a factor of 5.
-Sampling took 179, 569, and $1\,272$ seconds, respectively (roughly 3, 10, and 20 minutes).
-The global minimum bulk effective sample sizes over all parameters are 183, 261 and 304 samples; the average minimum effective sample sizes (i.e. taking the minimum per parameter block, then averaging over the minima) are 541, 729 and 786.
-Predictive performance improves with rising sample size as expected.
-For example, the Kullback Leibler divergences to the true distribution recorded in the three scenarios are $0.0225$, $0.0064$, and $0.0037$.
-These results suggest that scaling to moderate sample sizes is generally feasible, but scaling to high sample sizes beyond $20\,000$ observations is likely to be challenging.
+We conducted individual model runs on data from the bimodal mixture of Gaussians scenario with sample sizes $2\,000$, $10\,000$ and $20\,000$ on a 2021 M1 MacBook Pro with 32 GB of RAM and 10 CPUs.
+The results are displayed in \autoref{fig:scaling}.
+The Gaussian model scales best out of all tested models by a large margin, finishing four chains of $2\,000$ posterior iterations in about 45 seconds.
+Among the other models, PTMs take a middle place with runtimes of 167, 457, and $1\,220$ seconds, respectively (roughly 3, 10, and 20 minutes).
+The global minimum bulk effective sample sizes for the PTM over all parameters are 161, 242 and 251 samples; the average minimum effective sample sizes (i.e., taking the minimum per parameter block, then averaging over the minima) are 610, $1\,195$ and $1\,344$.
+Predictive performance of the PTM improves with rising sample size as expected.
+For example, the Kullback-Leibler divergences to the true distribution recorded in the three scenarios are $0.0225$, $0.0063$, and $0.0037$.

+These results suggest that scaling the PTM to moderate sample sizes is generally feasible, but scaling to high sample sizes beyond $20\,000$ observations is likely to be challenging.
 Based on our observations, the bottleneck for computation time lies in potentially high numbers of gradient evaluations in the NUTS proposal for $\tilde \bsdelta$.
 In some cases, speed can be improved by instead using ordinary Hamiltonian Monte Carlo with fixed number of integration steps $L < 100$.